datacarpentry/sql-ecology-lesson/setup.md

 > in our lessons.
 >
 > We will use the [DB Browser for SQLite](http://sqlitebrowser.org/) program,
 > which is available for all major platforms.
+Mac users may already have DB Browswer installed after installing SQLite.
 {: .prereq}